-5.3.4.
-Excavation Directors
+5.3.4 Excavation Directors

-Before excavation of archaeological management sites, Downer will nominate a suitably qualified Excavation Director (ED) who complies with the Heritage Council of NSW's Criteria for Assessment of Excavation Directors (September 2019) to oversee and advise on matters associated with historic archaeology and advise DPIE and Heritage NSW.
+Before excavation of archaeological management sites, Downer has nominated a suitably qualified Excavation Director (ED) who complies with the Heritage Council of NSW's Criteria for Assessment of Excavation Directors (September 2019) to oversee and advise on matters associated with historic archaeology and advise DPE and Heritage NSW.
+Where impacts to State significant archaeology are proposed, an ED who meets the criteria for managing Statesignificant archaeology will be required.